stadlmax/pyFIFOtax/README.md

 By default, the "symbol" column contains the ticker name.
 If you'd like to see the ISIN there instead, use the `--ticker-to-isin` flag.

-Note the following limitations:

-* IBKR export format is very extensive, it's possible that some rows are not processed.
-Always verify the results
+Note that IBKR export format is very extensive, it's possible that some rows are not processed.
+Always verify the results.
-* Tax withholding calculation is not supported for dividends.
-Withheld tax will always be zero.

 ## Schwab